survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 T> You can point ESLint to your Git ignores through `--ignore-path .gitignore`.
 It also accepts individual patterns, through `--ignore-pattern <pattern>`.

-If you invoke `npm run test:lint` now, it should execute without any warnings or errors.
+If you invoke `npm run lint:js` now, it should execute without any warnings or errors.
 If you see either, this is a good time to try ESLint autofixing.
 You can run it like this: `npm run lint -- --fix`.
 Running a npm script this way allows you to pass extra parameters to it.

 Another alternative would be to push it behind a *package.json* script.
 Autofix won't be able to repair each error, but it can fix a lot.
 And as time goes by and ESLint improves, it is able to perform more work.

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 If you want to use a different format, name the file accordingly.
 I.e., *.eslintrc.yaml* would expect YAML.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.

 T> When ESLint gives errors, npm will show a long `ELIFECYCLE error` error block of its own.
-It is possible to disable that using the `silent` flag like this: `npm run test:lint --silent` or a shortcut `npm run test:lint -s`.
+It is possible to disable that using the `silent` flag like this: `npm run lint:js --silent` or a shortcut `npm run lint:js -s`.

 ### Connecting ESLint with Webpack